-Also known as carril bici (cycle track), the greenway connects the town with the inland plains up to Girona and Olot.
-It is of great tourist interest because of the restoration of Sant Feliu old railway.
+Also known as carril bici (cycle track), the greenway connects our town with the inland plains up to Girona and Olot.
+At present, it has achieved a great importance for tourists because of the restoration of Sant Feliu old railway.
 Sant Feliu de Guíxols greenway is the starting point and the end of the old “Carrilet” that ran from Olot to our town.
 It’s ideal for cycling or hiking.
-You can go for a walk or take part in a race like the Trailwalker.
+You can go for a walk or take part in races like the Trailwalker.

 The cuisine in Sant Feliu de Guíxols is well-known for the quality of its products, not only fish and vegetables, but also meat and fruits.
 The cuisine has a long-lasting tradition that reinterprets both its traditional and its creative dishes.
 We must point out the oily fish and the seafood cuisine, such as fish stew, anchovies stew, cod and peixopalo (dried cod without salt).

 The town has a large network of signposted paths that give you the chance to hike or cycle different routes.
 You can walk on the coastal path along the cliffs and coves or discover the Gavarres and Ardenya massif through their paths.